-Top up your mulch every 6 months.
+Top up your mulch every six months.
 Don't mulch right up to the stems of your plants as it can cause all manner of nasty fungal diseases to occur.
-Leave a gap of at least 4 cm and monitor often.
+Leave a gap of at least 4 cm around the stem and monitor often.